BenGrimmius/m3-0723-code-solutions/react-jsx/react-jsx-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is JSX?
+  Javascript XML or JSX is an extension to the javascript syntax that allows you to utilize component rendering.
+Makes it easier to wright html in React

 - How does React use JSX to render components?
+  React looks at the JSX as HTML and uses curly braces to identify javascript expressions within the JSX.

 ## Notes